sendgrid/docs/content/docs/for-developers/partners/microsoft-azure-2021.md

 This guide will help you create and configure a Twilio SendGrid account using Microsoft Azure.
 Once your account is ready, you'll be on your way to delivering email at scale.

-For more information, visit the [Twilio SendGrid website](https://sendgrid.com).

 ## Create an Azure Subscription

 To get started with Twilio SendGrid and Azure, visit the [Azure Portal home page](https://portal.azure.com/#home).
 You will need to sign in or create a Microsoft account if you do not already have one.